Complying with COPPA: Frequently Asked Questions

 Yes.
 COPPA gives states and certain federal agencies authority to enforce compliance with respect to entities over which they have jurisdiction.
 In the past, Texas and New Jersey have brought COPPA enforcement actions.
 See https://www.oag.state.tx.us/oagnews/release.php?id=2288 (Dec.
 2007), and http://www.nj.gov/oag/newsreleases12/pr20120606a.html (June 2012).
 In addition, certain federal agencies, such as the Office of the Comptroller of the Currency and the Department of Transportation, are responsible for handling COPPA compliance for the specific industries they regulate.

-4. What should I do if my Web site or app does not comply with the Rule?
+4. What should I do if my website or app doesn't comply with the Rule?

 - The name, address, telephone number, and email address of all operators collecting or maintaining personal information through the site or service (or, after listing all such operators, provide the contact information for one that will handle all inquiries from parents);